hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

   Fig. 1: A few examples of function invocations and their result.
 </div>

-This is fairly involved and I don't expect you to understand it, especially since the authors didn't choose a very simple example.
 Let's go through the invocations and the return values one by one.

-First, let's observe that the prefixes hold real semantical meaning.
+First, let's observe that the prefixes hold real semantic meaning.
 The `?` character will match any one character, similar to `.` in regular expressions.
 The `!` character, on the other hand, holds the same meaning as `.*` in regular expressions, i.e. it will match zero or more of any character, but unlike in